 - Organic Virgin Coconut Oil (1 tbsp)

-Organic Essential Oil/s of your choice (1/2 tsp) - since I already had them on hand, I’ll be using Plantlife™ Natural Massage Oils.
+- Organic Essential Oil/s of your choice (1/2 tsp) – since I already had them on hand, we used Plantlife™ Natural Massage Oils.

 - In a separate bowl, mix water, coconut oil and essential oil.
-Like with colors, if you choose to use more than one essential oil for a variety of scents, simply separate into equal parts before combining. *I recommend lavender for its well-loved subtle and soothing properties.
+Like with colors, if you choose to use more than one essential oil for a variety of scents, simply separate into equal parts before combining. *Our favorite is lavender for its well-loved subtle and soothing properties.

-- Let bath bombs dry in their molds overnight.
+• Let bath bombs dry in their molds overnight.
 Lastly, carefully remove bath bomb from mold by gently tapping.
-Store in a sealed container away from excess moisture. *For a unique gift idea when using clear plastic ornaments as molds, leave your bath bombs in their molds, tie a ribbon and tag on top— and voila— a perfectly wrapped gift ready to give to mom!
+Store in a sealed container away from excess moisture. *For a unique gift idea when using clear plastic ornaments as molds, leave your bath bombs in their molds, tie a ribbon and tag on top— and voila— a perfectly wrapped present!